GitWither/emoji-drawer/README.md

 # emoji-drawer
-An application to easily convert drawings to emoji
+An application to easily convert drawings to emoji and draw with emojis like these cool discord messages